loulafripouille/express-form-handler/README.md

 - **maxlength**

 ## Use the route middleware

-Forms must be submitted by POST, PUT or PATCH method.
-In your routes file, you can call a route with "app.post" or "app.all" like this :
+*Forms must be submitted by POST, PUT or PATCH method.*

 ```js
 //./routes/user.js